Join our Lenten Campaign 2024.

-U.S. bishops have reaffirmed their support for Catholic Relief Services, applauding its “very strong training program” and “careful” vetting process for partnerships with other groups.
+Following criticism of Catholic Relief Services, the U.S. bishops have reaffirmed their support for the agency, applauding its “very strong training program” and “careful” vetting process for partnerships with other groups.

 “Through CRS, the Catholic Church in the United States helps the poorest of the poor around the world in response to the call of the Gospel, based on the teachings of the Church and following the example of our Holy Father.
 Its service around the world makes us all proud,” the administrative committee of the U.S. bishops’ conference said Sept.
 11.

 The relief agency works in 91 countries and has nearly 5,000 staff, many of whom are local workers who are not Catholic.

 The U.S. bishops noted that the agency trains all staff about Catholic teaching.
 In 2012 Catholic Relief Services implemented an agency-wide tutorial, “Protecting Life,” which informs staff about Catholic teaching on “the sanctity of life, contraception and abortion.”
 The training explains agency requirements that staff “uphold this teaching in their work,” the bishops said.

 They also observed that the relief agency employs a vetting process to ensure that it does not violate Church teaching when cooperating with other groups or governments.
 Such partnerships are undertaken in order to accomplish joint goals, such as helping to provide food and clean water, disaster aid, education, anti-malaria campaigns and other poverty assistance initiatives.